Cleaning and maintaining your home espresso machine

 one to wipe the filter basket in between making espresso shots

-the second to wipe the steam wand every time you steam milk
+one to wipe the steam wand every time you steam milk

 Clean the steam wand

+First of all, it really helps if the cloth you’re using for the steam wand is slightly damp.
 Make sure to wipe and purge the steam wand every time you finish steaming your milk, and do so quickly.
 You’ll avoid having milk dry up on there or, even worse, buildup of bacteria.

 You can also soak the steam wand in a glass of hot water overnight.
 You don’t need to do this daily, but from time to time it’s a helpful practice.